wells19d/wells19d/README.md

 ## Introduction

-I'm AJ Wells, a Front End Developer with three-plus years of experience specializing in React, React Native, TypeScript, and JavaScript.
-I'm passionate about building dynamic web and mobile applications that enhance user engagement and experience.

-## My Journey

-Starting in 2004 with HTML and CSS, I've navigated through various technologies, including Adobe Flash.
-After a break, I returned stronger in 2021 by completing a Full Stack Development Bootcamp, sharpening my skills in modern development tools and technologies like React, Express, and Node.js, among others.
+I'm AJ Wells, a seasoned Front End Developer skilled in React, React Native, TypeScript, and JavaScript.
+My journey began in 2004 with HTML and CSS, evolving through technologies like Adobe Flash.
+After a hiatus, I re-entered the tech scene in 2021, graduating from a Full Stack Development Bootcamp.
+This experience refined my proficiency in contemporary development tools and frameworks, fueling my passion for crafting engaging web and mobile solutions.

 ## Professional Experience

 From August 2021 to July 2023, I led Front End Development for a cattle management company, creating applications in React and React Native and expanding my expertise in technologies like TypeScript and MongoDB.

-## Current Experience
+## Current Focus & Aspirations

-Since August 2023, I've been focusing on personal projects, including a React Native shopping cart/recipe app, and exploring backend development with Supabase and AI possibilities with Chat GPT.
+Since August 2023, I've dedicated my time to personal projects like a React Native shopping cart/recipe app and delved into backend development with Supabase, alongside exploring AI with Chat GPT.
+My drive for continuous learning keeps me in search of innovative challenges and opportunities.
+I'm keen to apply cutting-edge technologies in meaningful projects, aiming for impactful collaboration with visionary teams and individuals.

-## Looking to the Future

-Eager to continue learning and growing, I'm on the lookout for new challenges and opportunities that allow me to leverage cutting-edge technologies.
-I aim to contribute to meaningful projects and collaborate with teams and individuals who share a vision for innovation.

 ## Technical Skills